mozilla/remote-settings/README.rst

 * ``requirements-dev.txt``: Python packages for local development and tests
 * ``VERSION``: SemVer version number that serves as both the version of the service and the ``kinto-remote-settings`` plugin

-**The most important function of this repository is to build a Docker image with a set of known working dependencies and then ship that to DockerHub.**

 Run
 ---